-National Safety Stand-down to Prevent Falls in Construction – May 6 through 10, 2019
+Postponed: National Safety Stand-down to Prevent Falls in Construction

-For the sixth year in a row, Minnesota OSHA (MNOSHA), along with federal OSHA and others, is promoting and participating in the National Safety Stand-down to Prevent Falls in Construction, May 3 through 7, 2021, to raise awareness among employers and workers about preventing falls, which account for the highest number of deaths in the construction industry.
+For the seventh year in a row, Minnesota OSHA (MNOSHA), along with federal OSHA and others, is promoting and participating in the National Safety Stand-down to Prevent Falls in Construction, May 3 through 7, 2021, to raise awareness among employers and workers about preventing falls, which account for the highest number of deaths in the construction industry.

 During the stand-down, employers and workers are asked to pause their workday to talk about fall prevention in construction and discuss topics such as ladder safety, scaffolding safety and roofing work safety.

 Federal OSHA has an official national stand-down website with information about how to conduct a successful stand-down.
 Afterward, employers can provide feedback and receive a personalized certificate of participation.